ShawnPConroy/Derefind/README.md

 Refind makes a great core product.
 And they are rolling out more and more features.
 I find it's not useful to keep bookmarks and notes.
 Comments are great.
 But when looking at a page or bookmark, you can't tell if you have comments or not.

-I didn't find it as useful as a repository of bookmarks and comments as Shaari or Diigo.
+I didn't find it as useful as a repository of bookmarks and comments as Shaarli or Diigo.